Postal Inspectors

 Postal Inspector Jobs

-Postal Inspectors investigate criminal activities involving the security and integrity of the United States Postal System.
-Approximately 4,000 postal inspectors, evidence technicians, support staff and uniformed postal police ensure the safety of postal employees, the postal system, and the public.
-The inspection service investigates and enforces over 200 laws covering crimes that may adversely affect the mail, and provides considerable protection against identity theft and consumer fraud.
-Lee R. Health is the Chief Postal Inspector and the head of the Postal Inspection Service that reports directly to the Postmaster General.
+Explore postal inspector jobs and careers.
+Postal Inspectors investigate suspected criminal activities that involves the security and integrity of the US Postal Service.
+There are approximately 4,000 postal inspectors, support staff, evidence technicians, and uniformed postal police officers to ensure the safety of postal employees, the general public, and postal system.
+The inspection service investigates and enforces hundreds of laws covering crimes that may adversely affect the mail, and provides protection against things like identity theft and consumer fraud.
+The Chief Postal Inspector is the head of the Postal Inspection Service and reports directly to the Postmaster General.

 Inspectors carry firearms, make arrests, testify in court, serve subpoenas, and write comprehensive reports.
 It is a demanding position, often requiring frequent and extended travel and absences from home.
 Postal Inspectors may work under hazardous conditions, have irregular work hours, and be assigned anywhere in the country.

-Beginning January 8, 2003, the U.S. Postal Inspection Service opened Postal Inspector recruitment for college graduates with no previous work experience.
+The U.S. Postal Inspection Service can recruit college graduates with no previous work experience for opened Postal Inspector jobs.
 If you do not meet one of the special requirements in the Application for U.S. Postal Inspector, but have a conferred, four-year college degree with a minimum GPA of 3.0, or an advanced degree, you may apply to become a Postal Inspector.
 To apply, submit Form 168, Application for U.S. Postal Inspector, along with a copy of your college transcript.

 Federal law enforcement agents in the GS-1811, Criminal Investigating Series, may apply through an expedited recruitment process by submitting a copy of a current SF 50, Notification of Personnel Action, with their application.
 If the applicant has Top Secret clearance, the process may be further expedited by including a letter from their agency's Security Control Officer certifying the clearance, the date it was originally issued and any updates, as well as copies of SF 86, Questionnaire for National Security Positions, for the original clearance and any updates.